built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 An application can specify that it supports being launched to support certain workflows.
 These are defined as intents.

 There are a number of intents supported by the FDC3 standard (ViewContact and ViewInstrument are shown in the example above) but you can also define custom intents for your organization.
 If your app meta data specifies that it supports an intent then it should listen for that intent and react to it.
-We cover more in the [How to add intent support to your app page](./how-to-add-intent-support-to-your-app.md).
+We cover more in the [How To Add Intent Support To Your App](./how-to-add-intent-support-to-your-app.md).

 If a second application raises an intent then the workspace platform will check to see if any applications support the workflow.
 If only one app entry supports it then the platform will launch it.
 If there is more than one option then it will present the list of options to the end user.
-You can customize the UI presented to the user and we will cover that in the [How to configure FDC3 Intents page](./how-to-configure-fdc3-intents.md).
+You can customize the UI presented to the user and we will cover that in the [How To Configure FDC3 Intents Page](./how-to-configure-fdc3-intents.md).

 ## How To Create An App Definition